|Contract||E-Mini S&P 500 Index|

 |Last Trading Day||Third Friday of the contract month|

 A stock index simply represents a basket of underlying stocks.
 Indexes can be either price-weighted or capitalization-weighted.
-In a price-weighted index, such as the Dow Jones Industrial Average, the individual stock prices are simply added up and then divided by a divisor, meaning that stocks with higher prices have a higher weighting in the index value.
+In a price-weighted index, such as the Dow Jones Industrial Average, the individual stock prices are added up and then divided by a divisor, meaning that stocks with higher prices have a higher weighting in the index value.
 In a capitalization-weighted index, such as the Standard and Poor's 500 index, the weighting of each stock corresponds to the size of the company as determined by its capitalization (i.e., the total dollar value of its stock).
 Stock indexes cover a variety of different sectors.
-For example, the Dow Jones Industrial Average contains 30 blue-chip stocks that represent the industrial sector.
+For example, the Dow Jones Industrial Average contains 30 blue-chip stocks representing the industrial sector.
 The S&P 500 index includes 500 of the largest blue-chip U.S. companies.
-The NYSE index includes all the stocks that are traded at the New York Stock Exchange.
-The Nasdaq 100 includes the largest 100 companies that are traded on the Nasdaq Exchange.
+The NYSE index includes all the stocks traded at the New York Stock Exchange.
+The Nasdaq 100 includes the largest 100 companies traded on the Nasdaq Exchange.
 The most popular U.S. stock index futures contract is the E-mini S&P 500 futures contract, which is traded at the CME Group.

 Information on commodities is courtesy of the CRB Yearbook, the single most comprehensive source of commodity and futures market information available.
 Its sources - reports from governments, private industries, and trade and industrial associations - are authoritative, and its historical scope for commodities information is second to none.
 The CRB Yearbook is part of the Barchart product line.
 Please visit us for all of your commodity data needs.